qbradq/sharduo/README.md

 Below are differences between how things worked in the UO:R era on live and how things work with ShardUO.

+* Vendors
-* Vendors do not resell what they buy from players
+  * do not resell what they buy from players
+  * do not use vendor economy / supply and demand mechanics
+  * always stock 999 of every item every time you buy from them
+  * have unlimited inventory
+  * will buy anything

 ## Feature Packages ##
 Below are feature verticals that I want to implement next in priority order.

-* Tinkering
-  * GUMP support
+* Blacksmithing
   * Crafting GUMP
   * Crafting system
     * Resource consumption function
     * Item creation
     * Normal, exceptional, and inferior quality
+  * Blacksmithing item crafting
+* Tinkering
   * Tinkered item crafting
-* Blacksmithing
-  * Blacksmithing item crafting
 * Lumberjacking
   * Wood resources
   * Lumberjacking skill